Pavank-1812/Pavank-1812/README.md

 - 📫 How to reach me **pavanakanamarlapudi18@gmail.com**

-- ⚡ Python was not named after a snake.
+- ⚡ Fun fact Python was not named after a snake.

 <h3 align="left">Connect with me:</h3>
 <p align="left">